-Urinary or faecal incontinence among min women is a devastating medical morbidity that is mostly caused by prolonged obstructed labour.
+Urinary or faecal incontinence among women is a devastating medical morbidity labour.
 The delay in relieving the obstructed labour is usually due to lack of access to essential maternity services.
-According gies to Thaddeus and Maine, the three delay s models used to describe obstetric obstacles leading to maternal death are as follows: (i) delay in decision to seek appropriate medical help for an obstetric emergency; (ii) delay in reaching an appropriate obstetric facility and (iii) delay in receiving adequate care at the facility.
-Indeed, Thaddeus and Maine identified recognition of danger signs as the initial step to accessing healthcare by women with
+According to Thaddeus and Maine the three labours. to Thaddeus and Maine,2 the three delay models used to describe obstetric obstacles leading to maternal death are as follows: (i) delay in decision to seek appropriate medical help for an obstetric emergency; (ii) delay in reaching an appropriate obstetric facility and (iii) delay in receiving adequate care at the facility.
+Indeed, Thaddeus and Maine identified recognition of danger signs as the initial step to accessing healthcare by women with obstetric complication, it was not established as a definite phase in the model until recently when the delay models were modified and recategorised into four levels.2 The new addition was delay in identifying the warning sign as the first level.
+These delays also contribute to the occurrence of severe morbidities including vaginal fistula-leading to urinary or faecal incontinence.3 Aside neglected labour, vaginal fistula could also occur from complications of gynaecological surgeries, caesarean sections, obstetric procedures, radiotherapy, gynaecological cancer and sexual assault.45